BYODKM/Objective.css/README.md

-# Objective.css
+# True Object Oriented CSS Style Guide

-> Object Oriented CSS Naming Conventions.
-Unlike OOCSS, this is a real thing.
+> Unlike OOCSS, this is a real thing.

 ## Super class must begin with capital letters